-A project sponsor is a lot like an event or sports team sponsor; they own the project and make key decisions throughout the process.
-The project sponsor is usually someone on the client's team who acts as the point person.
-It's their job to make sure they know what their company’s goal is and that they properly communicate it to you.
+A project sponsor is similar to a sports team or event sponsor.
+They own the project and make crucial decisions throughout its process and life cycle.
+A project sponsor is usually someone on a client's team who acts as a point person and middleman between both organizations.
+It's their job to understand and communicate the project goals to other stakeholders and seek buy-in when needed.

 What are the benefits of having a project sponsor?

-In general, you can count on project sponsors to make key decisions, offer insight into the client's vision, and problem-solve as needed throughout the project.
-The other benefits of a good project sponsor include:
+You can count on project sponsors to make critical decisions, offer insights into a client's vision, and assist in solving problems as needed throughout a project.
+A few other benefits of project sponsorship include:

 How do you get a project sponsor?